rilldata/rill/docs/docs/explore/exports.md

 ---
-title: Scheduled Reports
+title: "Exports & Scheduled Reports"
-description: Learn more about scheduled reports within Rill cloud.
+description: Downloading and exporting data from Rill
-sidebar_label: Scheduled Reports
+sidebar_label: "Exports & Scheduled Reports"
-sidebar_position: 40
+sidebar_position: 35
 ---

 Welcome to the Scheduled Reports feature in Rill Cloud!
 This powerful tool allows you to effortlessly generate and manage email reports for any exportable content within your Rill cloud dashboard.